 fbpx

-Help to Buy and Shared Ownership Schemes: Too Good to Be True?
+Shared Ownership & Help to Buy Schemes: Too Good to Be True?

 FREE cash offer within minutes

-Help to Buy and Shared Ownership Schemes: Too Good to Be True?
+Shared Ownership & Help to Buy Schemes: Too Good to Be True?

 • Free cash offer within minutes.
 Receive funds within 7 days.

-Shared ownership schemes have been around since the 70’s and are aimed at helping people on low incomes who earned too much to qualify for social housing.
-While it has always occupied a small part of the housing market since then, it has come into its own in recent years.
+Shared ownership schemes are aimed at helping people on low incomes who earned too much to qualify for social housing.
+They have existed since the 1970s.

 Taking this into account, the amount you will ultimately need to repay is not fixed and will fluctuate with the market value of your property.
 This means if your house has risen in value you may be eligible to pay significantly more than you originally borrowed.